 Accident at work covers any accident "resulting from work or occurring during work".
 It also includes accidents occurring during the journey to or from work, or between the workplace and the place where the individual usually has their meals.

-A temporary period of (total or partial) disablement starts immediately after the injury or diagnosis of the disease and ends with the worker's recovery or effective healing of the injury.
+A temporary period of (total or partial) disablement starts immediately after the injury or diagnosis of the disease and ends with the worker's recovery or effective stabilization of the injury.
 Payment of accident-at-work and occupational-disease benefits is not contingent on registration with the social security system or periods of contributions.

-The conditions governing the payment of benefits in kind for accidents at work are the same as those for in-kind sickness benefits, with the exception that all benefits are covered by the Fund at a rate of 100%.
+The conditions governing the payment of benefits in kind for accidents at work are the same as those for in-kind health insurance benefits, with the exception that all benefits are covered by the Fund at a rate of 100%.
 In the case of a hospital stay, there is no daily fee to be paid, nor the €18 flat-rate charge for extensive procedures.

 The victim is also exempted from payment of any upfront costs.
 Practitioners, allied health professionals and health care institutions are paid directly by the relevant Fund (direct settlement system).